Acid-Free/bgh-cp1-exam/notes.md

 ## Misc

 - [ ] Show age instead of date of birth in patient dashboard
+- [ ] Instead of just fetching patient data from dashboard when updating, fetch the latest patient info from backend

 ## Refactors

+- [ ] Move patient list to store
+  - [ ] _Use patient id as prop instead of last patient info to update patient dialog_
-- [ ] Add and edit patient content is the same, reuse as component
+- [ ] Add and update patient content is the same, reuse as component
+- [ ] Move common logic and fields to \[inline\] composables
 - [ ] Separate patient and admission mutation logic from markup
-- [ ] Move `confirm delete patient` prompt to store
+- [ ] Move `confirm delete patient` prompt to separate file (e.g. composable)

 ## Issues